Verdier quotients of Calabi-Yau categories from quivers with potential: Simple-projective duality

 where $\Irr(X,Y)$ is the space of irreducible maps $X\to Y$ in $\add(\bY)$, and $f$ is the left minimal $\add(\bigoplus_{i\neq k} Y_i)$-approximation of $Y_k$. \end{enumerate} \end{definition}

 If the Grothendieck group of $\C$ is finite (e.g., when $\C=\per\Gamma$), any partial silting object has finitely many summands.

-\begin{definition} For the perfect derived category $\C=\per \Lambda$ of a non-positive dg algebra $\Lambda$, we denote by $\SEG\C$ the \emph{silting exchange graph}, i.e., the graph whose vertices are silting objects and whose oriented edges are forward mutations between them, and by $\SEGp$ the connected component containing $\Lambda$ as a vertex (same notation as for the exchange graphs $\EG$s). \end{definition}
+\begin{definition} For the perfect derived category $\C=\per \Lambda$ of a non-positive dg algebra $\Lambda$, we denote by $\SEG\C$ the \emph{silting exchange graph}, i.e., the graph whose vertices are silting objects and whose directed edges are forward mutations between them, and by $\SEGp$ the connected component containing $\Lambda$ as a vertex (same notation as for the exchange graphs $\EG$s). \end{definition}

 The following theorem, which we refer to as \lq\lq simple-projective duality\rq\rq , is due to Keller-Nicol\`{a}s in our setting.
 The original proof has never been published, but it is very similar to the proofs of analogous results in slightly different contexts that can be found for instance in~\cite{KV, kq, KoY}.
 It holds for the non-positive dg Ginzburg algebras $\Gamma(Q,W)$ of finite quivers with potential.
+As a bijection of sets, i.e., irrespectively of compatibility with mutations, it is proved in the more general setting of locally finite non-positive dg algebras by \cite[Theorem 3.5]{fushimi}, which also covers the case of $e\Gamma e$.